 Steel 5 800 19 000

 In a given ideal gas the speed of sound depends only on its temperature.
-The

-temperature and material.
-Since sound is transferred easily through densely
+It depends on the temperature and material.
+Since sound is transferred

-packed molecules, it is faster in denser substances.
 Thus the speed of sound increases with the stiffness of the material.

 On the frequent question: "How much is the speed of sound?" must always follow